-One of the easiest ways to grow out your gray is to opt for a shorter cut.
+One of the easiest ways to grow out of your gray is to opt for a shorter cut.
 “The silver will naturally blend in with your hair color as your hair grows out and requires less maintenance than longer hair,” says Brown.
 “Your stylist should also be able to do a subtle ‘color correction,’ but instead of correcting it your natural or go-to dyed color, it should look more like the gray shade growing in.”
 For those with dark brown or black hair, however, she says it’s a much longer process.
-“For the first six months, I usually need to pull through some highlights to blend the gray, then a toner can be added to further blend it in every six weeks or so during the growing-out phase.”
+“For the first six months, I usually need to pull through some highlights to blend the gray, then toner can be added to further blend it in every six weeks or so during the growing-out phase.”

 Amp up the hydration

 One unpleasant side effect of gray is a lack of hydration — which is why there is no time like the present to invest in good moisturizing masks and styling products.
 Brown suggests looking for ones that are free of sulfates, alcohol and other drying ingredients.
-“Thankfully there are plenty of shampoos, conditioners and glazes, such as Oribe Silverati Shampoo, that are designed to enhance luster and add hydration to naturally gray and white hair you can find at most drugstores or online,” she says.
+“Thankfully there are plenty of shampoos, conditioners and glazes, such as Oribe Silverati Shampoo, that are designed to enhance the luster and add hydration to naturally gray and white hair you can find at most drugstores or online,” she says.
 “A keratin treatment will also help get rid of that unwanted frizz and give you a sleek look that’s very easy to style.”